 Description

-Ruins of convent of Franciscan friars, comprising walling enclosing an area of just over 7 acres, 2 gateways to the west and a small fragment of one of the monastic buildings.
-Founded here after 1289; surviving remains probably late C14.
-Random flint and stone with stone dressings, some later repairs in pebble and brick.
-Both gateways have moulded 4-centre arches; the smaller gateway to the north has flushwork panelling above.
-The surviving fragment of the monastic buildings stood along the south side of the cloister; the north wall has buttresses and 2 tiers of window openings with 4-centre arches, some restored, one arch with cusping.
+The remains of Grey Friars Monastery are located in Dunwich and date back to after 1289, with the surviving structures likely from the late 14th century.
+The ruins encompass an area of just over 7 acres and include walling, two gateways to the west, and a small fragment of one of the monastic buildings.
+The construction features random flint and stone with stone dressings, along with some later repairs using pebble and brick.
+Both gateways have moulded four-centre arches, and the smaller northern gateway includes flushwork panelling above.
+The remaining fragment of the monastic buildings is situated along the south side of the cloister, with the north wall displaying buttresses and two tiers of window openings featuring four-centre arches, some of which have been restored, including one arch with cusping.
 The boundary wall is fragmentary in places.
-Scheduled Ancient Monument (County No. 40).
+The site is also designated as a Scheduled Ancient Monument.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.